-We were very lucky to drive by a piece of land that was yet to be advertised online during and a whole pile of papers (and a few months) later, we were proud land owners.
+We were very lucky to drive by a piece of land that was yet to be advertised online during our search and a whole pile of papers (and a few months) later, we were proud land owners.
 Time to meet up with an architect to start drawing plans, browsing for ideas, …

 Work started to pick up as well.
 During that time I changed jobs, leaving my WinForms consultancy assignment to join Calidos and take the lead on bringing their healthcare application framework to the Windows 8 Store apps platform.
 Windows 8 was around for quite some months already, but there was no guidance at all on creating LOB apps.
 It has been a very interesting and educational challenge, creating and fine tuning/improving our implementation keeping up with the latest Windows release cycles.
 Our application framework is currently stable and used to develop multiple modules.